zkutlow/crypto-technical-analysis/README.md

 # Crypto Technical Analysis Dashboard

-A Python application that connects to your CoinTracker portfolio and provides technical analysis with buy/sell/hold recommendations for your cryptocurrency holdings.
+A Python application that connects to your Coinbase account and provides technical analysis with buy/sell/hold recommendations for your cryptocurrency holdings.

 ## Features

-- 📊 **Portfolio Integration**: Automatically fetches your holdings from CoinTracker
+- 📊 **Portfolio Integration**: Automatically fetches your holdings from Coinbase
 - 📈 **Technical Analysis**: Calculates multiple indicators including:
   - RSI (Relative Strength Index)
   - MACD (Moving Average Convergence Divergence)